Analytic approximations to the strengths of near-threshold optical Feshbach resonances: Derivation of the analytic formulas

-The term $\phi_6$ is the exact WKB phase due to just the $R^{-6}$ tail, while $\phi_8$ is a first order phase correction~\cite{Lutz2016} assuming the $-C_8R^{-8}$ contribution is much smaller than the $-C_6R^{-6}$ term.
-While $\phi_6$ may be sufficient for many applications, taking the $C_8$ term into account improves the model wavefunction at shorter internuclear separations (lower panel in Fig.~\ref{fig:gndwf}).
+The term $\phi_6$ is the exact WKB phase due to just the $R^{-6}$ tail.
+The next van der Waals term, $-C_8^gR^{-8}$ can be accounted for perturbatively.
+A first order WKB phase correction due to a small additional potential $\delta V$ on top of a potential $V$ may be expressed as ~\cite{Lutz2016} The expression for $\phi_8$ is obtained by assuming the $\delta V = -C_8R^{-8}$ contribution is much smaller than the $V = -C_6R^{-6}$ term.
+While $\phi_6$ alone may be sufficient for many applications, taking the $C_8$ term into account significantly improves the model wavefunction at shorter internuclear separations, as shown in Fig.~\ref{fig:gndwf}(b).